mmistakes/minimal-mistakes/_posts/2019-08-29-you've-been-hacked-ACID-might-help.md

 + Wire transaction receipts
 + Drivers license images

-We just don’t know for sure, and people who gain access likely have incentives to keep it private.
+We just don’t know for certain, and people who gain access likely have incentives to keep it private.
 If you want to stay up to date about the many security breaches that are discovered every month, I recommend Brian Krebs as a primary source.
-If you haven’t heard of him, know that he is an investigative reporter, and is considered an [authority on cyber security](https://en.wikipedia.org/wiki/Brian_Krebs) and his [blog](https://krebsonsecurity.com/) is top notch.
+If you haven’t heard of him, know that he is an investigative reporter, and is considered an [authority on cybersecurity](https://en.wikipedia.org/wiki/Brian_Krebs) and his [blog](https://krebsonsecurity.com/) is top notch.

 ## 1.2 The growth rate is exponential, at 30% per year